-The interactive Q&A session was a welcome opportunity for knowledge sharing amongst the participants including students and researchers from throughout Switzerland: Empa in Zurich, University of Bern, Insel; University of Basel; and expert Professor John Prior, Head of the Nuclear Medicine and Molecular Imaging at Lausanne University Hospital.
+The interactive Q&A session was a good opportunity for knowledge sharing amongst the participants including students and researchers from throughout Switzerland: Empa in Zurich, University of Bern, Insel; University of Basel; and expert Professor John Prior, Head of the Nuclear Medicine and Molecular Imaging at Lausanne University Hospital.

 The next Breakfast and Science Seminar Series, to be held February 22nd shall feature Professor Patrik Vuilleumier head of the newly founded CIBM MRI UNIGE Section.